nathan20021/summer-portfolio/md/posts/introduction/introduction.md

 ### **👉 Non-technical Topics**

-Aiming to help students landing their first tech job ASAP, some articles will be dedicate to:
+Aiming to help students landing their first tech job ASAP, some articles will be dedicated to:

 - How to build up and develop your network from zero.
 - Becoming a back-end developer from zero (The fast way).
 - A different way of looking at university/college.
-- What to do when you have zero job experience.
+- What to do when you have zero job experiences.

 ---